The River water Intake

 The Treated Sewage Outfall.

-To the left is the indicative in-river design.
-Treated sewage go into the river through underwater pipes and diffusers.
+To the left Treated sewage go into the river through underwater pipes and diffusers.
 These would be located within and on the riverbed, roughly six to eight metres from the riverbank.
 Permanent in-river structures (posts with ropes and buoys) would be needed to protect the outfall structures and river users.
 These would take up approx. 15x15 metres of the river area.
+At no point has Thames Water given clear descriptions of the impact of this outfall on river users, paddleboarders, boaters, swimmers.

 The destruction of green spaces, especially those by rivers, should only happen when the the benefits outweigh the negatives.
 Thames Water say there is no alternative.
 We say there are.